Assassination of Sheikh Mujibur Rahman: Tributes

+Mujib was buried next to his parents in his birthplace Tungipara after his funeral there.
+Others were buried in the Banani graveyard of Dhaka.
+Special services and prayers were held in several places including Baitul Mukarram National Mosque.
+Thousands of people along with the students of Dhaka University joined the mass procession and prayer in Dhaka on 4 November 1975.

 Literary interpretation of the assassination

-Sheikh Mujibur Rahman was assassinated on 15 August 1975 at the dawn on Friday along with all other family members staying at the Dhanmondi 32 on that fateful night.
-This man is considered as the Father of the nation and keeps behind a legacy that spiritualizes that great man even after his fateful demise..This article describes the literary texts regarding the impact of the assassination of Sheikh Mujibur Rahman.
-The literary texts are categorized into three sections: (1) the literatures which explain the background of the assassination; (2) the literatures which describe the assassination incidences detailed or implied; and (3) the political polarization after the incidences.
+The literary texts regarding the impact of the assassination of Sheikh Mujibur Rahman are categorized into three sections: (1) the literature which explains the background of the assassination; (2) the literature which describes the assassination incidences detailed or implied; and (3) the political polarization after the incidences.